forestgrape/coronavirus/index.md

 * healthy nutrition
 * providing information and tips to focus on the immune system and health

+Good health including an intact immune system is important for many reasons.

 ### masks
 In risk regions officially recommend masks, since they mitigate the infection risk.
 Without an official recommendation, people can be put off or look afraid of masks, at least in Europe, which is not desirable.
 The recommendation should be strong for people feeling sick or with coughs in indoor public rooms.